adamguttentag/codevisualizer/README.md

 ![Screenshot](https://github.com/adamguttentag/codevisualizer/blob/master/img/alert.jpg)

 Error messages may appear in the console window if you try to do something silly like `push()` a variable that doesn't exist.
-Yellow text is simply advising you of an issue with the program.
 Red text suggests you may have entered invalid code.
 Underlined text provides a link to relevant documentation on [Mozilla Developer Network](https://developer.mozilla.org/en-US/).
+Yellow alerts advise you that your code is valid but may not produce the results you expected.

 ### Pocket Guide